DIGITAL DIRECTORIES LIMITED

 15.5 We will not be liable for any loss or damage caused by a virus, distributed denial-of-service attack, or other technologically harmful material that may infect your computer equipment, computer programmes, data or other proprietary material due to your use of the Website or to your downloading of any content on it, or on any website linked to it.

 15.6 The Company’s total liability to any Client in all cases is limited to £100.00.
-The Company’s total liability to any Lawyer is limited to the price of the annual or monthly subscription that a Lawyer has fully paid to the Company.
+The Company’s total liability to any Lawyer or Firm is limited to the price of the annual or monthly subscription that a Lawyer or Firm has fully paid to the Company.

 15.7 From time to time you may use or access services, promotions and websites of third parties.
 In using or accessing third-party services, promotions and websites, you agree to be bound by the terms of service of such third parties governing their services, promotions and websites and hereby acknowledge that we shall not be responsible for the provision of services, accuracy of promotions or content of websites belonging or operated by third parties.